billdueber/robotlibrarian/_posts/2009-09-25-dead-easy-but-extreme-ajax-logging-in-our-vufind-install.md

 ---
 title: "Dead-easy (but extreme) AJAX logging in our VuFind install"
 date: 2009-09-25
+layout: post

 ---

 One of the advantages of having complete control over the OPAC is that I change things pretty easily.
 The downside of that is that we need to know *what* to change.

 Many of you that work in libraries may have noticed that data are not necessarily the primary tool in decision-making.
 Or, say, even a part of the process.
 Or even thought about hard.
 Or even considered.

 For many decisions I see going on in the library world, the primary motivator is the *anecdote*.
 In fact, to be honest, the primary driver is the *faculty anecdote*.
 Those cliched three curmudgeonly old faculty members invariably have huge influence over systems and interfaces that will be used by 40K undergraduates.
 The tiny percentage of weirdos that actually talk to reference librarians end up wielding enormous power compared to the untold masses that don't.

 ### Enter the dragon...er...log.

 So...I'm logging everything.
 EVERYTHING.
 Everything I can think of, anyway, and that doesn't slow things down too far.

 I've got a simple database table set up with the following columns: